Other Services Offered at Charlbury Surgery:

 Telephone: 01865 901222

-You will speak to an Administrator who will take your referral and book a telephone appointment with one of our Practitioners.
+You will speak to an Administrator who will take your referral and book a telephone appointment with one of their Practitioners.

-Via our website: Please complete our online self-referral form by clicking on this Link
+Via the Talking Space Plus website: Please complete their online self-referral form by clicking on this Link

 What Happens Next?

-If you have referred via our web site or in writing, an Administrator will contact you, usually within 2 working days, to arrange a telephone appointment.
+If you have referred via their web site or in writing, an administrator will contact you, usually within 2 working days, to arrange a telephone appointment.

-The telephone appointment with one of our Practitioners: it is an opportunity to talk about your current situation and how this affects you.
-They will explain the different types of therapy and wellbeing activities we offer, and together you will decide how TalkingSpace Plus can best help you.
+The telephone appointment is with one of their Practitioners: it is an opportunity to talk about your current situation and how this affects you.
+They will explain the different types of therapy and wellbeing activities they offer, and together you will decide how TalkingSpace Plus can best help you.

-For more information about our service you can contact us by:
+For more information about their service you can contact them on: